RanjitPatil/Malicious-PDF-Analysis/README.md

 ## Tools used for Analysis

-> **pdfid -** identifies PDF object types and filters.
+> **pdfid -** Identifies PDF object types and filters.

-> **pdf-parser -** parses, searches and extracts data from PDF documents.
+> **pdf-parser -** Parses, Searches and Extracts data from PDF documents.

-> **peepdf -** is the combination of pdfid & pdf-parser, as it is able to find suspicious objects, decode data and has JavaScript analysis built-ins
+> **peepdf -** Combination of pdfid & pdf-parser, as it is able to find suspicious objects, decode data and has JavaScript analysis built-ins

 ## Malware Sample